jjfeng/jjfeng.github.io/joining.md

 * has experience in training and testing ML algorithms for large datasets
 * has experience in natural language processing and working with LLMs
 * has experience in methodological development and can perform independent research, with a strong and relevant publication record
-* has strong software engineering background (e.g. git-based workflows, high-performance computing, linux, SQL, spark)
+* has strong software engineering background (e.g. python, torch, huggingface, git-based workflows, high-performance computing, SQL, spark)
 * is able to work collaboratively with a team

 ## Applying